ch-binh/mpu6050/README.md

 4. Open the serial monitor to view the sensor data.
    (I just outputed the data through UART, logic analyzer or Debugger is useful
     to see the data)

-## Contributing

-We welcome contributions!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## License